 - Converting data from one format to another

 While we data scientists love to create exciting data visualizations and insightful models (steps 3 and 4), usually much effort goes into obtaining and scrubbing the required data first (steps 1 and 2).
-In Data Jujitsu, Patil (2012) states that “80% of the work in any data project is in cleaning the data”.
+In Data Jujitsu, DJ Patil3 states that “80% of the work in any data project is in cleaning the data.”
 In Chapter 5, I demonstrate how the command line can help accomplish such data scrubbing operations.

 Once you have scrubbed your data, you are ready to explore it.
-This is where it gets interesting because here you will get really into your data.
+This is where it gets interesting because when you’re exploring, you will truly get to know your data.
 In Chapter 7 I show you how the command line can be used to:

 - Look at your data